bcgsc/LINKS/README.md

 License
 -------

-LINKS Copyright (c) 2014-2016 Canada's Michael Smith Genome Science Centre.
+LINKS Copyright (c) 2014-2016 British Columbia Cancer Agency Branch.
 All rights reserved.

-LINKS is released under the GNU General Public License
+LINKS is released under the GNU General Public License v3

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

+For commercial licensing options, please contact Patrick Rebstein <prebstein@bccancer.bc.ca>